-All bowel preparations - On the day before your test, drink only clear fluids.
-NO SOLID FOOD.
+On the day before your test (as with all preparations) drink only clear fluids.
+NO solid food.

 Four hours before your appointment time, DO NOT DRINK OR EAT anything.

 If this preparation is unacceptable please contact your doctor's office for alternatives.